Mel-M15/LotteryScheduling/README.md

 # Functionality
 The lottery scheduling algorithm has the following functionality:
 1. Process class - represents a process.
 Each process has a unique ID and several lottery tickets.
-Process class has 2 methods: getID(), which returns the ID of each process, and getNumTickets() which returns the number of tickets each process has.
+Process class has two methods: getID(), which returns the ID of each process, and getNumTickets() which returns the number of tickets each process has.
 2. Scheduler class - schedules the processes using a first-come-first-serve(FCFS) scheduling algorithm.
 3. Processes are added to the scheduler using the 'addProcess' method.
 Each process with its ID and number of tickets is pushed into a queue named 'processes'.
 4. Allocates lottery tickets using the 'allocateTickets' method.
 The number of tickets a process has is how many times the process's ID number will be pushed into the vector named 'lotteryTickets'.